EXHIBITORS

 ioいほ tehus

-Japanese organic tea, tea tasting (sensory room)
+Japanese organic tea

 ioいほis a Copenhagen-based teahouse dedicated to the exploration of the potential of Japan’s organic and naturally farmed teas.
 Io sources all of their teas directly from the Japanese tea producers with a focus on the cultivation of tea gardens without the use of pesticides and artificial fertilisers.